wizlab-it/temperature-monitor/README.md

 The device can be used to monitor the environmental temperature, and optionally post the values online for remote monitoring and/or show them on a OLED display in real time.

-The circuit is based on an NTC temperature sensor and the ESP8266 board (Arduino like), that handles the temperature sampling (via A/D conversion), network communication via WiFi, and drives the OLED display.
+The circuit is based on a temperature sensor (NTC or DS18B20) and the ESP8266 board (Arduino like), that handles the temperature sampling, network communication via WiFi, and drives the OLED display.

 The server-side code (PHP) is also provided, to receive the data from the board and show it in a chart (via Google charts).